 - Use it to dress up a turkey sandwich.

-- Stir it into hummus or ranch for a delicious dip.
+- Stir it into hummus or homemade ranch for a delicious dip.

 - Drizzle it over some grilled chicken skewers or shrimp skewers.

-- Toss is with a bowl of freshly cooked gnocchi, pasta or zucchini noodles.
+- Toss this delicious sauce with a bowl of freshly cooked gnocchi, pasta or zucchini noodles for a sun-dried tomato pesto pasta.

 - Use it as a dip for grilled or roasted vegetables.

-I tossed pasta with my pesto and served it up with some burrata cheese – absolutely delicious!
+I tossed pasta with my the sundried tomato pesto and served it up with some burrata cheese – absolutely delicious!

 - Combine sun dried tomatoes and their oil, garlic, salt, basil and pine nuts in a food processor, and process until finely chopped.